-- Relevant provisions of the Code should be reviewed with a view to adopting criteria to be applied in cases where the level of subsidization is irrelevant or in case of marginal suppliers. - With regard to duty imposition, the current rules should be examined to ensure that duties are not unjustifiably applied (e.g. against marginal suppliers or in situations where the level of subsidization is insignificant). - Rules should be developed for determining the appropriate level of countervailing duty. - The implementation of countervailing duties should never be mandatory under national legislations and, therefore, should be the subject of a public interest clause. - It is desirable that the imposition of countervailing duties be subject to a "public interest" clause. - The rule contained in Article 4:1 of the Code which establishes that "the duty be less than the total of the subsidy if such lesser duty would be adequate to remove the injury to the domestic industry" should be maintained. - In cases where the conditions for applying countervailing duties are met, duties should be less than the total amount of the subsidy if such lesser duty would be adequate to remove the injury to the domestic industry. - The amount of a countervailing duty should be set at a level sufficient to remove the injury. - The Negotiating Group should seek to identify solutions which will: - (i) reduce the uncertainty of countervailing duty actions; - (ii) simplify the procedures of countervailing duty investigations;
+- Relevant provisions of the Code should be reviewed with a view to adopting criteria to be applied in cases where the level of subsidization is irrelevant or in case of marginal suppliers. - With regard to duty imposition, the current rules should be examined to ensure that duties are not unjustifiably applied (e.g. against marginal suppliers or in situations where the level of subsidization is insignificant). - Rules should be developed for determining the appropriate level of countervailing duty. - The implementation of countervailing duties should never be mandatory under national legislations and, therefore, should be the subject of a "public interest" clause. - The rule contained in Article 4:1 of the Code which establishes that "the duty be less than the total of the subsidy if such lesser duty would be adequate to remove the injury to the domestic industry" should be maintained. - The amount of a countervailing duty should be set at a level sufficient to remove the injury. - The Negotiating Group should seek to identify solutions which will: - (i) reduce the uncertainty of countervailing duty actions; - (ii) simplify the procedures of countervailing duty investigations; - (iii) find the proper way to take into account, with regard to the countervailing duty investigations, the commitments of the parties under the relevant provisions of the GATT and the Code; - (iv) eliminate the effects on exports of countervailing duty actions which are aimed mainly against imports from third countries; - (v) permit the implementation by a country of an economic policy aimed at industrial development and balanced economic development in all areas.

-- (iii) find the proper way to take into account, with regard to the countervailing duty investigations, the commitments of the parties under the relevant provisions of the GATT and the Code; - (iv) eliminate the effects on exports of countervailing duty actions which are aimed mainly against imports from third countries; - (v) permit the implementation by a country of an economic policy aimed at industrial development and balanced economic development in all areas. - The Negotiating Group should consider the following questions and provide for appropriate solutions: - (i) are countervailing duties levied only at the minimum level necessary to offset material injury? - (ii) are programmes subject to commitments made under the Code exempted from countervailing duties? - (iii) do importing country procedures take into account the fact that the developing country's economy is still in a process of development and that it is in a disadvantaged position? - (iv) are all countervailing duties collected only after a material injury test is granted?
+- The Negotiating Group should consider the following questions and provide for appropriate solutions: - (i) are countervailing duties levied only at the minimum level necessary to offset material injury? - (ii) are programmes subject to commitments made use the Code exempted from countervailing duties? - (iii) do importing country procedures take into account the fact that the developing country's economy is still in a process of development and that it is in a disadvantaged position? - (iv) are all countervailing duties collected only after a material injury test is granted?